ZamirJamalov/zamirjamalov/README.md

 🌟 About Me

-I'm a passionate Golang Developer currently working in a fintech company, where I harness the power of Go to build robust and efficient financial solutions.
-My journey in tech has been driven by my love for programming and my desire to push the boundaries of what's possible.

-But that's not all!
-I'm also deeply committed to mentoring and guiding aspiring developers.
-As a SQL/PLSQL Mentor at Div Academy and Updata, I help students master the intricacies of database management and programming.
-I believe in the power of education and am dedicated to sharing my knowledge and experience.

-In addition to mentoring, I serve as a Career Advisor at Div Academy.
-Here, I guide students through the maze of career planning, helping them land offers that resonate with their skills and passions.
-I'm all about empowering the next generation of tech professionals!
+I'm a dedicated Golang Developer in the fintech sector, leveraging Go to create powerful financial solutions.
+My passion for programming drives me to explore new technological frontiers.
+Beyond coding, I'm a committed mentor and career advisor at Div Academy and Updata, where I help aspiring developers understand database programming and navigate their career paths.
+My focus is on empowering the next wave of tech talent through education and guidance.

 💻 My Work

-    Golang Development: Specializes in creating high-performance, scalable applications for the fintech industry.
+    Golang Development: Crafting high-performance, scalable fintech apps.
-    SQL/PLSQL Mentoring: Teach and mentor students in database programming, optimizing queries, and understanding complex data structures.
+    SQL/PLSQL Mentoring: Guiding students in database programming and query optimization.
-    Career Advising: Provide guidance and advice to students preparing for tech careers, from resume building to interview prep.
+    Career Advising: Helping tech career aspirants with resumes and interview preparation.

 🌱 I'm Currently Learning